 As a believer in the web and the age of electronic communication, I decided to go see if BT had an area on their website for me to lodge a complaint, or at the very least get an email address for me to write to.

 Like all good multinational corporations, their site was as bloated and mammoth as their profits.
 Once I have found my way through the swamp they probably call 'site navigation' I managed to find a link to get details of how to contact them via email.
-I followed the said link and found myself at a web form (with no apparent email address either on the page on within the code of the page I might add!).
+I followed the said link and found myself at a web form (with no apparent email address either on the page or within the code of the page I might add!).

 I filled out the form with my details and the issues that had been raised in my dealings with them.
 There was a choice box giving me reply options from which I chose email.
 That was on the 27th of last month.

-A few more days past, and yet more complications to the whole telephone issue were cropping up.
-Again I called 150 and spoke to some other clueless assistant who try as they did, was not able to help me with the whereabouts of my reply from the web-based form.
+A few more days passed, and yet more complications to the whole telephone issue were cropping up.
+Again I called 150 and spoke to some other clueless assistant who, try as they did, was not able to help me with the whereabouts of my reply from the web-based form.
 They even went as far as to tell me that "the website has nothing to do with us", this coming from the companies customer service bureau?!